 To create a TODO comment

-Place the cursor where you want to create a TODO item and start a comment, for example, by pressing Ctrl+/, then type
+Place the caret where you want to create a TODO item and add a comment, for example, by pressing Control+/, then type

 FIXME, and then type your note.

-- View the list of TODO items in the TODO tool window (Alt+6).
+View the list of TODO items in the TODO tool window.
 The tool window consists of four tabs where WebStorm shows TODO items for the whole project, for the file in the active editor tab, for the selected scope, or for the active changelist.

 By default, when you select an item you automatically jump to the corresponding comment in the source code.
-To disable this automatic navigation, right-click the tool window title bar, click View Options, and then remove the tick next to Autoscroll to Source.
+To disable this automatic navigation, right-click the tool window title bar, click View Options, and then remove the tick next to Navigate with Single Click.

-With Autoscroll to Source disabled, double-click the required TODO item to jump to the corresponding comment in the source code.
+With Navigate with Single Click disabled, double-click the required TODO item to jump to the corresponding comment in the source code.

 To suppress multiline TODO comments

-In the Settings/Preferences dialog (Ctrl+Alt+S), click TODO under Editor.
+In the Settings dialog (Control+Alt+S), click TODO under Editor.